 - (1) Certificate Form.
-Should the Licensing Officer determine that the Applicant is entitled to a Certificate, the Licensing Officer shall issue a Certificate to the Applicant.
-The Certificate shall list the name of the Registered Solicitor and the Responsible Person or Entity, if any, and the date on which the Certificate expires.
-The Certificate shall be dated and signed by the License Officer.
-The Certificate shall be carried by the Registered Solicitor at all times while Soliciting in the Municipality. - (2) Identification Badge.
-With both the temporary and annual Certificates, the Municipality shall issue each Registered Solicitor an Identification Badge that shall be worn prominently on his or her person while Soliciting in the Municipality.
-The Identification Badge shall bear the name of the Municipality and shall contain: (a) the name of the Registered Solicitor; (b) address and phone number of the Registered Solicitor, or the name, address, and phone number of the Responsible Person or Entity is provided; 8 a recent photograph of the Registered Solicitor; and (d) the date on which the Certificate expires. - 3-4-12 Maintenance of Registry.
-The Licensing Officer shall maintain and make available for public inspection a copy or record of every Completed Application received and the Certificate or written denial issued by the Municipality.
-The Applicant's BCI background check shall remain a confidential, protected, private record not available for public inspection.
-The Licensing Officer may furnish to the head of the Municipality's law enforcement agency a listing of all Applicants, those denied, and those issued a Certificate. - 3-4-13 Non-Transferability of Certificates.
-Certificates shall be issued only in the name of the Applicant and shall list the Responsible Party or Entity, if any.
-The Certificate shall be non-transferable.
-A Registered Solicitor desiring to facilitate or attempt to facilitate Home Solicitation Sales with different: (a) Goods or Services; or (b) Responsible Person or Entity, from those designated in the originally submitted Completed Application, shall submit a written change request to the Licensing Officer.
-A new Certificate based on the amended information shall issue for the balance of time remaining on the Solicitor's previous Certificate before the amendment was filed.
-Before the new Certificate is given to the Registered Solicitor, the Registered Solicitor shall obtain a revised Identification Badge from the Municipality, after payment of the Fee for the Identification Badge.
+Should the licensing officer determine that the applicant is entitled to a certificate, the licensing officer shall issue a certificate to the applicant.
+The certificate shall list the name of the registered solicitor and the responsible person or entity, if any, and the date on which the certificate expires.
+The certificate shall be dated and signed by the licensing officer.
+The certificate shall be carried by the registered solicitor at all times while soliciting in the municipality. - (2) Identification Badge.
+With both the temporary and annual certificates, the municipality shall issue each registered solicitor an identification badge that shall be worn prominently on his or her person while soliciting in the municipality.
+The identification badge shall bear the name of the municipality and shall contain: (a) the name of the registered solicitor; (b) address and phone number of the registered solicitor, or the name, address, and phone number of the responsible person or entity is provided; a recent photograph of the registered solicitor; and (d) the date on which the certificate expires.

+3-4-12 Maintenance of Registry.

+The licensing officer shall maintain and make available for public inspection a copy or record of every completed application received and the certificate or written denial issued by the municipality.
+The applicant's BCI background check shall remain a confidential, protected, private record not available for public inspection.
+The licensing officer may furnish to the head of the municipality's law enforcement agency a listing of all applicants, those denied, and those issued a certificate.

+3-4-13 Non-Transferability of Certificates.

+Certificates shall be issued only in the name of the applicant and shall list the responsible party or entity, if any.
+The certificate shall be non-transferable.
+A registered solicitor desiring to facilitate or attempt to facilitate home solicitation sales with different: (a) goods or services; or (b) responsible person or entity, from those designated in the originally submitted completed application, shall submit a written change request to the licensing officer.
+A new certificate based on the amended information shall issue for the balance of time remaining on the solicitor's previous certificate before the amendment was filed.
+Before the new certificate is given to the registered solicitor, the registered solicitor shall obtain a revised identification badge from the municipality, after payment of the fee for the identification badge.